ZainabEid/ZobaToys-E-Commerce/README.md

 ## Bugs-To-Fix:
 1. create category doesnt see traslatable trait and locales : __php artisan config:cache__
 2. if un authenticated admindashboard request redirect to admindashboard/login not site/login:
+3.  >> delete product images .......................................
+[X]
+        . in products.edit.blade only one form works either delete or update . using javascript without form is not responding

 ## Site and  Admin panel Features:
     - Multi lang ..........................................................
 [Done]